7 Easy Ways to Cut Down on Phone Time

 Related Post: How To Build Better Habits, From The Expert

 What parts of your day do you want to be present for?

 Maybe you need to focus at work or want to be there for your kids.

 To spend less time on your phone during these times, put it in a closed cabinet or completely separate room.
 If you need it, set an alarm that reminds you to put your phone away during that time block.

-Or, if you need something a little more intense….
-I mean, my kids would think this is awesome!
+Or, if you need something a little more direct to protect your peace….
+I mean, my kids think this is awesome!

 4. HAVE “NO PHONE” ZONES

 Give yourself guidelines so that you don’t have to only go off of willpower.
 Instead, make it so that there are known off-limit spots in your home.

 Here are a few great ideas for NO PHONE Zones/Times: